coq/coq/dev/doc/build-system.dune.md

 ## Testing and documentation targets

-There are two ways to run the test-suite when using Dune:
+There are two ways to run the test suite using Dune:

-- You can run the test-suite in-place, with output artifacts in the tree using `make -C test-suite` (equivalent to running `make` inside the `test-suite` directory), after having built Coq with `make -f Makefile.dune world`.
-This will allow for incremental usage as artifacts will be preserved.
+- After building Coq with `make -f Makefile.dune world`, you can run the test-suite in place, generating output files in the source tree by running `make -C test-suite` from the top directory of the source tree (equivalent to running `make test-suite` from the `test-suite` directory).
+  This permits incremental usage since output files will be preserved.

-- You can also run the test-suite in an hygienic way using `make -f Makefile.dune test-suite` or `dune runtest`.
-This is convenient for full runs from scracth, for instance in CI.
+- You can also run the test suite in a hygienic way using `make -f Makefile.dune test-suite` or `dune runtest`.
+This is convenient for full runs from scratch, for instance in CI.

-Given that `dune` still invokes the test-suite makefile, the environment variable `NJOBS` will control the value of the `-j` option that is passed to make; common call `NJOBS=8 dune runtest`.
-This will be resolved in the future once the test suite is ported to Dune rules.
+Since `dune` still invokes the test-suite makefile, the environment variable `NJOBS` is used to set the `-j` option that is passed to make (for example, with the command `NJOBS=8 dune runtest`).
+This use of `NJOBS` will be removed when the test suite is fully ported to Dune.

 There is preliminary support to build the API documentation and reference manual in HTML format, use `dune build {@doc,@refman-html}`